cheetawolf/FamousJump/README.md

 A Pygame Zero project I self-taught and completed in 3 days while I was bored in the hospital.
 Here is the outcome.
 FamousJump is a platformer game featuring famous celebrities jumping up the various challenges as the game progresses because it is funny.
 Who doesn't want to see the Queen jumping up some stairs?!

+#Usage
+Sorry that it is strict, but this can only be run on Mu for now

 # Demonstration
 https://www.youtube.com/watch?v=GdJNBO8Y9d4